The ultimate 3 to 10-day Tulum itinerary for first-timers

 Tulum Itinerary – Day 4

 Day trip to the Sian Ka’an Biosphere Reserve – there are different ways to enjoy the spectacular Sian Ka’an reserve.
-One is by traditional jeep tour which includes a small boat tour once you arrive in the village.
+One is a traditional jeep tour, which includes a small boat tour once you arrive in the village.

 My favorite way to visit Sian Ka’an is via Muyil through the floating river.

-Check out my article on Muyil and the lazy river to learn more in detail about this incredible day trip from Tulum into the Sian Ka’an reserve.
+Check out my article on Muyil and the lazy river to learn more about this incredible day trip from Tulum into the Sian Ka’an reserve.

 Tulum Itinerary – Day 5